Add some shabby chic style to your kitchen

 Kitchen cabinets & storage

 There are many ways to add some vintage charm to your kitchen through your kitchen cabinets.
 Unlike more contemporary styles, the shabby chic kitchen keeps things matt and muted – no gloss here – preferring the painted wood look.
-We love the Cooke & Lewis Woburn Framed kitchen.
-The soft ivory colour comes with an antique paint finish offering classic vintage style.

 For the style of cabinets and drawers, it’s all about detail – the more, the better.
 To achieve this, look for the classic Shaker - especially those with a frame, and how about a tongue and groove design?
 The IT Chilton White Country Style kitchen (pictured) offers one in a clean white that looks great with dark worktops.